Nose ring (animal): Calf-weaning nose ring

-Calf-weaning nose rings are anti-suckling devices.
+Calf-weaning nose rings, sometimes called weaners, are pain-based anti-suckling devices.
 These nose rings (usually made of plastic) clip onto the nose without piercing it, and are reusable.
 They provide an alternative to separating calves from their mothers during the weaning period.
 They have plastic spikes which are uncomfortable for the dam when her calf presses against her udder, causing her to reject the calf's efforts at suckling.
 Use of calf-weaning nose rings reduces the stress of weaning by separating it into two stages.
-First, the calf is weaned from suckling milk — this stage usually lasts up to 14 days.
+First, the calf is weaned from suckling milk—this stage usually lasts up to 14 days.
 Then later the calf is separated from its dam.
 Weaning nose rings are also available for sheep and goats.

 Rings for adult cattle

 The nose ring assists the handler to control a potentially dangerous animal with minimal risk of injury or disruption by exerting stress on one of the most sensitive parts of the animal, the nose.
 Bulls, especially, are powerful and sometimes unpredictable animals which, if uncontrolled, can kill or severely injure a human handler.

 Control of the bull may be done by holding the ring by hand, attaching a lead rope to it, or clipping on a bull staff or bull pole.
 A rope or chain from the ring may be attached to a bull's horns or to a head-collar for additional control.
 A short length of chain or rope may be left hanging loose from the ring of an aggressive bull, so when he ducks in a threatening manner the bull will step on the chain and be deterred from attacking.
 This dangling lead may also facilitate capture and control of a frisky bull.

 For safety reasons, many show societies require bulls over 10 months to be accompanied by two people, wear a halter and lead, and be led with a rope, chain, or bull pole attached to the bull's nose ring.
-Some shows require other cattle to be led with nose grips (bulldogs).
+Some shows require other cattle to be led with temporary rings, see nose tongs below.